cheshire-cat-ai/docs/mkdocs/faq.md

 Plugins are any license you wish, you can also sell them.
 The Cat core is GPL3, meaning you are free to fork and go on your own, but you are forced to open source changes to the core.

-#### Port 1865 or port 3000 are not allowed by my operating system and/or firewall
+#### Port 1865 is allowed by my operating system and/or firewall
-Change the ports as you wish in the `.env` file.
+Change the port as you wish in the `.env` file.
 ```
 # Decide host and port for your Cat.
 Default will be localhost:1865
 CORE_HOST=localhost
 CORE_PORT=9000

-# Decide host and port for your Cat Admin.
-Default will be localhost:3000
-ADMIN_HOST=localhost
-ADMIN_PORT=2222
 ```